erroronline1/qualitymanagement/readme.md

 * global access to documentation for every employee
 * easy lookup methods for finding documents regardless of storage path
 * automated update of contents with built-in vba-interface
-* compatible to ms ie11 because it was built for it
+* compatible to ms ie11 because it was built for it, tested successfully with firefox, chrome and edge as well
+* extendable with modules for various custom data automation

 ## requirements
-* one webdeveloper to customize the application for your companies needs and provide you with modules fitted to your needs
+* one webdeveloper to customize the application for your companies needs and provide you with desired additional modules
 * network access for every employee to access the assistant only from one source
-* serial print of document packages requires active-x which is only available in ie11
+* serial print of document packages requires active-x which is only available in ie11. this option will not be shown if not accessible
+* patience with coworkers blaming 'your' assistant for every network failure, printer settings and their inability to read the literal hints and descriptions

 # details
 ## the documents